Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 4. Requirements

-- **Full Coverage** – Wi-Fi should reach all the rooms like offices, meeting areas, and open spaces
+- **Full Coverage** – Wi-Fi should be able reach all the rooms in the office, meeting areas, and open spaces
 - **Wi-Fi 6 Support** – Must support the newest Wi-Fi standard so newer devices get full speed
 - **Good Security** – Needs to have WPA3, MAC filtering, and maybe a separate network for guests
-- **Handles Lots of Devices** – Should work fine with 100+ devices at once without slowing down
+- **Handles Lots of Devices** – Should work fine with 20+ devices at once without slowing down
 - **Monitoring Tools** – We need a way to see who’s connected, if anything’s wrong, and get alerts if stuff breaks

 ## 5. Technical Requirements